Efficient flexible boundary conditions for long dislocations: Discussion

 \section{Discussion}

 We have presented an efficient implementation of the flexible boundary condition (FBC) method for single-periodic problems.
 Our implementation is supported by various tools from numerical analysis, in particular, a hierarchical matrix algebra rendering the computational cost for updating the ``flexible boundary'' negligible small compared to an atomistic energy minimization---an issue that previously hindered applying the method to large-scale problems.
+As a result, the present work demonstrates that FBCs are now a viable and much more efficient alternative to the, according to the author's best knowledge, currently most commonly used method for computing such problems, the periodic array of dislocations (PAD) method.

-To assess the performance of the FBC method we have considered a dislocation bow-out problem in an fcc lattice.
-The currently most commonly used method for computing such problems is, to the author's best knowledge, the periodic array of dislocations (PAD) method.
-However, for an atomistic cell of periodic length $l_3$ and lateral lengths $l_1$ and $l_2$, the PAD method requires to keep the normalized volume $\bar{V} = l_1l_2/l_3^2$ constant to ensure the same level of accuracy for a constant bowing distance.
+To assess the performance of the FBC method we first considered a dislocation bow-out problem in an fcc lattice.
+For this class of problems, using an atomistic cell of periodic length $l_3$ and lateral lengths $l_1$ and $l_2$, the PAD method requires to keep the normalized volume $\bar{V} = l_1l_2/l_3^2$ constant to ensure the same level of accuracy for a constant bowing distance.
 In contrast, we have shown that, with FBCs, it suffices to vary the periodic length $l_3$, and keeping $l_1$ and $l_2$ constant.
 Hence, the necessary number of real atoms for the FBC method scales linearly with $l_3$ whereas the necessary number of real atoms for the PAD method scales cubically.
 This leads to an orders of magnitude higher efficiency of the FBC method over the PAD method.
+The poor efficiency of the PAD method stems from the spurious boundary effects due the free surfaces and image dislocations that not only deteriorate the accuracy of dislocation motion but also of other quantities of interest, such as mechanisms.
+This has been shown using the example of precipitate strengthening, where a too small PAD domain was erroneously leading to dislocation climb, rather than correctly Orowan looping, as the driving mechanism for the dislocation to overcome the precipitate.
+The FBC method also naturally allows for incorporating more realistic far-field conditions, demonstrated in the third example where we considered a cross-slip mechanism of an atomistic screw dislocation, induced by a pile-up of elastic trailing dislocations.